nmorton13/bitcoin_menu_bar/README.md

 ## Data Source

+- Most Bitcoin data is fetched from the public [mempool.space API](https://mempool.space/docs/api) over HTTPS.
+- BTC price and 24h change are fetched from [CoinGecko](https://www.coingecko.com/en/api).
-- All Bitcoin data is fetched from the public [mempool.space API](https://mempool.space/docs/api) over HTTPS.
-No API keys or personal data are used—just anonymous requests for the latest blocks, mempool stats, price, fees, and difficulty info.
+- No API keys or personal data are used—just anonymous requests for the latest blocks, mempool stats, price, fees, and difficulty info.

 ## Privacy